Roman Army during the Pax Romana: Infantry

 Men were rigorously selected to serve in the legions of the Roman Army.
 The primary qualifications for enlistment included sound health, a strong physique, and a minimum height of six Roman feet (equivalent to 5 feet 10 inches).
 Prospective recruits underwent a thorough medical examination.
 A young recruit was expected to have clear eyesight, hold his head high, possess a broad chest, muscular shoulders, long arms, a slim waist, and wiry legs and feet that were not overly fleshy.
 During the early Empire, there was little difficulty in securing enough recruits, especially from frontier zones where hardy and spirited young men were readily available.

-The first step in the recruitment process was to confirm the recruit's legal status, which for service in the legions required full Roman citizenship.
+The first step during recruitment was to confirm the recruit's legal status, which for service in the legions required full Roman citizenship.
 In frontier regions, this was sometimes a challenge, but it was addressed by granting immediate citizenship to recruits, with castris (the camp) recorded as their birthplace and enrollment into the Pollian tribe.
 Before officially joining the legions, recruits underwent a process to document any identifying marks, complete all legal formalities, and pass a series of fitness examinations.
 Once deemed fit, the recruit was required to take the sacramentum (oath of allegiance).

 The oath was typically administered in groups.
 One recruit would be selected to raise his hand with an open palm and recite the full pledge, swearing to serve the Emperor and his appointed delegates, to obey all orders unto death, and to accept the severe punishments for desertion and disobedience.
 The remaining recruits would then take the oath individually, raising their hands and declaring idem in me ("the same for me").
 After this, the recruit was officially recognized as a legionary, serving the Emperor, and was issued his viaticum (travel money) to journey to the unit where he was assigned.
 This concluded his probatio (probationary period).

-Training for new recruits was intensive and comprehensive.
-The initial training programme for new recruits centred predominantly on the development of physical fitness and the inculcation of discipline.
-Close-order drill constituted a pivotal component of the training, with the soldiers instructed to march in unison and maintain a cohesive formation.
-Furthermore, they underwent extensive training in the form of route marches, with the objective of enhancing their physical endurance.
+Basic training for new recruits focused on physical fitness and discipline.
+Close-order drill was a pivotal component of the training, with the soldiers instructed to march in unison and maintain a cohesive formation.
 The legionaries were expected to march 20 Roman miles (18 miles) in five hours at the ordinary pace, loaded with a pack about 20.5 kg (451b) in weight and 24 miles in the same time at the quick step.
-Furthermore, there was a notable emphasis on running and jumping.
-It is evident that a number of these exercises were undertaken with full kit, and in the case of the marches, frequently with packs and additional equipment.
+Most of these exercises were undertaken with full kit, and in the case of the marches, frequently with packs and additional equipment.